PURCHASE YOUR FESTIVAL PASS NOW

 LOST & FOUND

-Lost and Found is located in the Cotton Building.
+Lost and Found at The Hospitality Center.
 All items left at any venue will be transported to The Lost and Found, so if you leave your cell phone, your coat or your water bottle, for example, the great volunteers in the Hospitality Lounge will have it safe for you!

 60 minutes before showtime: Go to the theatre where film will be shown, show your pass, and pick up a numbered ticket.
 This is first-come, first-served basis and guarantees you a seat.
 Once you have a ticket, you may leave the line until 30 minutes before showtime, at which point you will line up with other moviegoers according to your ticket number.
 People seem to enjoy the jostle of finding their place in the line.